-The accompanying unaudited financial statements of Raytheon Company (the "Company") have been prepared on substantially the same basis as the Company's annual consolidated financial statements except that the Company changed its method of reporting cash flows related to the origination and sale of financing receivables.
-These interim unaudited financial statements should be read in conjunction with the Company's Annual Report on Form 10-K for the year ended December 31, 1998.
+The accompanying unaudited financial statements of Raytheon Company (the "Company") have been prepared on substantially the same basis as the Company's annual consolidated financial statements.
+These interim unaudited financial statements should be read in conjunction with the Company's Annual Report on Form 10-K/A for the year ended December 31, 1998.
 The information furnished has been prepared from the accounts without audit.
 In the opinion of management, these financial statements reflect all adjustments, which are of a normal recurring nature, necessary for a fair presentation of the financial statements for the interim periods.
 Certain prior year amounts have been reclassified to conform to the current year presentation.